KaminariNoKage/BrandeisDijkstraMap/ReadMe.txt

 * README.TXT
 */

-CREATE THE PROGRAM NEW EACH TIME TO AVOID GRAPH CONFLICTS (Changing the board/minimal time default changes the graph structure, so you risk getting some very strange paths)

-Note: This program was compiled in Eclipse on a Windows LapTop using standard ANSI C.
-Other systems have not been accounted for (mostly because I do not have access to them).

 HOW TO USE:
 1. Run Map.c
 2. Enter in Brandeis location to start, via the name or the location code